neumann-mlucas/StringArt.jl/README.md

                        default: 1000)
   --gif                Save output as a GIF
   --color              RGB mode
-  --verbose            verbose mode
+  --colors             HEX code of colors to use in RGB mode --verbose            verbose mode
   -h, --help           show this help message and exit
 ```